amonfire/libreCMC/docs/System_Log.md

 # System Log

-## Viewing the System Log from LuCi
+## Viewing the system log from LuCi

 Select the `Status >> System Log` menu entry.